Faculty & Visiting Teachers

 Helen Byrne

-Helen Byrne, H. Dip.
+H. Dip.
 Ed., Dip.
 Psych., M.A. in Mindfulness-Based Approaches from Bangor University, Member of the PSI.
 She qualified as a Systemic and Family Therapist with the Clanwilliam Institute in 1996, at the same time as completing a Post-Graduate Diploma in Psychology.

-Helen qualified as a post primary teacher in 1981and worked in the area of learning support and as a Visiting Teacher to the Traveller Community.
+Helen qualified as a post primary teacher in 1981 and worked in the area of learning support and as a Visiting Teacher to the Traveller Community.
 She also worked in education in Australia and London.
 She stepped away from the school system to lead various community initiatives with the ICTU Centre for the Unemployed in Finglas from 2005 to 2009, and also worked on a second chance education programme with the Irish National Organisation for the Unemployed (INOU) in 2010.

 Helen trained as a Yoga teacher in 2003 and began combining her meditation practice with yoga teaching, offering Mindfulness Yoga classes in various yoga studios in Dublin from 2004 to 2010.
 She has been teaching MBSR in various contexts since 2008.